prince-hope1975/blockchain-battleship/Tutorail.md

 - `Ship` is a variable that is used to store an array of booleans that will represent the state of all the ships that have been hit.
 "False"  if the ship has not been hit and "true" if has been hit.
 - `updateShip` updates the `Ship` and it is only called if a ship has been hit on the board.
 - `seeOutcome` is used to display the winner of the game.
-- `informTimeout` is used to notify the participants of a timeout; and tell them they're taking too long to respond.
+- `informTimeout` is used to notify the participants a timeout occured, and tell them they're taking too long to respond.
 - `getShip` gets the updated `Ship` variable from the front.
 - `getHand` this is then used to guess the position of a ship on another player's game board.